Skill development for marine, aerospace and defence

 Overview

-This curriculum has been developed to strengthen and sustain the marine, aerospace and defence industry across Canada.
-Each credit course is based on specialized topics highly relevant to careers in the industry.
-Participants will learn essentials that will help propel them into exciting and in-demand careers.
+Learn essential skills that will help propel you into exciting and in-demand marine, aerospace and defence careers.
+These courses have been developed to strengthen and sustain the marine, aerospace and defence sector across Canada.
+Each credit course is based on specialized topics highly relevant to careers in the sector.

 Duration